-How To Minimize Scarring After Plastic Surgery
+How To Minimize Scarring After Plastic Surgery (Updated 2026)

 Woman in white clothing smiling and sitting on bed.
 (Model)

-Whether you’re planning a breast augmentation, tummy tuck, facelift, or other procedure, it’s natural to be concerned about scarring after plastic surgery.
+Whether you’re planning a breast augmentation, tummy tuck, facelift, or other procedures, it’s natural to be concerned about scarring after plastic surgery.
 While scarring is inevitable after any surgical procedure, you can ensure your scars appear as inconspicuous as possible with a few simple steps.

 Read on for tips to help your plastic surgery scars heal beautifully and effectively so your attractive new results can take the spotlight.

-Apply Silicone Sheeting
+1. Apply Silicone Sheeting

 Silicone scar therapy encourages healing by keeping the affected area hydrated and protected from the elements.
 These products come as medical-grade silicone gels and sheets, which you can use alone or together.
 They often also contain vitamins and other ingredients that aid in healing.